 4. Taking the UCAT during the school year!

-The UCAT can be taken any time from approximately 1st July to 4th October, though this year, testing will only start in August due to COVID-19.
-However, since everyone is likely to be in a last minute nervous rush (and possible meltdown), the later slots will likely all be taken up.
+The UCAT can be taken any time from approximately 1st July to 4th October.
+However, since everyone is likely to be in a last-minute nervous rush (and possible meltdown), the later slots will likely all be taken up.
 Taking the UCAT during the summer is ideal because you will have lots of time off.
 If you think your other grades might not be suitable for medical school, wait till after results day (so you don’t waste your money on the test should that unfortunate scenario arise).
 If you’re semi-confident that you’ll be able to apply, you should take the UCAT in mid-August.
 This way, you can still enjoy your summer, as well as avoid your UCAT preparation from clashing with your schoolwork.

 5. Believing the UCAT Consortium when they say the UCAT cannot be revised for!

 The official statement from the UCAT Consortium is that because the UCAT is a test of your ability, not your knowledge, it cannot be revised for.
 This, however, is not very true.
 In explaining why I disagree with this claim, I need to explain how standardized tests work.
 Standardized tests conform to a standard, format and structure.
 This means that any candidate can go into the test knowing what to expect, and also knowing what to practice for.
 Hence, in order for you to ace this exam, you need to be at the top of your game!